sunll-math/sunll-math.github.io/index.md

 ## 代表性成果

+- Estimates for solutions of Dirac equations and an application to a geometric elliptic-parabolic problem (with Qun Chen, Jürgen Jost and Miaomiao Zhu), [J. Eur.
+Math.
+Soc., 2019](https://doi.org/10.4171/JEMS/847)
+-
 <details>
 <summary><strong>Estimates for solutions of Dirac equations and an application to a geometric elliptic-parabolic problem (with Qun Chen, Jürgen Jost and Miaomiao Zhu)</strong> &nbsp;
  <a href="https://doi.org/10.4171/JEMS/847">J. Eur.
 Math.
 Soc., 2019</a></summary>